 If The Customer agrees to carry out preparatory work it will be agreed in writing and all work must be carried out by a competent person and completed by the agreed date.
 If these conditions are not met so that The Company can not carry out the work on the agreed dates The Company reserves the right to charge extra labour as clause 8.
 Where unexpected work arises The Company will inform The Customer and ask how The Customer wants The Company to proceed.
 If issues arise that bring about a delay in the work or time on site in excess of the original schedule The Customer will pay for the cost of that delay as clause 8.
 An example of a typical delay would be a deficiency in the electrical wiring of the property requiring remedial work before the system being installed by The Company can be tested and/or commissioned or discovery of structural faults within the roof structure or a chimney stack which would lead to an unsafe installation.

 The Customer shall be responsible for the accuracy of any plans or drawings or estimated measurements he supplies and if these prove inaccurate he will be liable for any extra costs incurred by The Company.

-The Customer will provide a practical and comfortable working environment including provision of water, washing facilities and toilets, use of electricity supply, adequate storage space and ease of access to working areas.
+The Customer will provide a safe, practical and comfortable working environment including provision of water, washing facilities and toilets, use of electricity supply, adequate storage space and ease of access to working areas.

 The company selects products to suit the needs of the customer.
 All products are MCS approved and all inverters are G83 compliant.
 All work is carried out to the MCS installer standard in force at the time of installation.